honzakral/django-threadedcomments/README.rst

 Naturally, it's desirable to write your own version of ``comments/list.html`` in your project, or use one of the ``comments/app/list.html`` or ``comments/app/model/list.html`` overrides.

-Make sure to override ``comments/base.html`` as well, so the other views of django.contrib.comments_ are displayed using your web site design.
-The other templates of django.contrib.comments_ are very plain as well on purpose (for example ``comments/posted.html``), since these pages depend on the custom design of the web site.
+Make sure to override ``comments/base.html`` as well, so the other views of django_comments_ are displayed using your web site design.
+The other templates of django_comments_ are very plain as well on purpose (for example ``comments/posted.html``), since these pages depend on the custom design of the web site.